Conductivity exponents at the percolation threshold: Conductor/insulator percolation problem

 is the limit of the walker path dimension $d_{w}$ at $p=p_{c}$.
 (Thus $d_{w}^{*}$ is the fractal dimension of the walker path on the incipient infinite cluster.)
 Note that the walker path dimensions $d_{w}^{*}$ and $d_{w}^{\text{\dag}}$ are related by $d_{w}^{\text{\dag}}-d_{w}^{*}=\beta/\nu$, and that $d_{w}^{\text{\dag}}=2+t/\nu$.

-{[}A more succinct derivation of the exponent relation Eq. (\ref{eq18}) is $\sigma(\xi)=\sigma_{1}\,p'(\xi)\,D'_{w}(\xi)$ implies $\xi^{-t/\nu}\propto\xi^{-\beta/\nu}\,\xi^{2-d_{w}^{*}}$.{]}
+{[}A more succinct derivation of the exponent relation Eq. (\ref{eq18}) is $\sigma(\xi)=\sigma_{1}\,p'(\xi)\,D'_{w}(\xi)$ implies $\xi^{-t/\nu}\sim\xi^{-\beta/\nu}\,\xi^{2-d_{w}^{*}}$.{]}

-The exponents pertaining to the incipient cluster are additionally connected by a hyperscaling law (a relation that includes the dimension $d$ of the system).
-This follows from the asymptotic relation $p'\sim\xi^{-\beta/\nu}$ and the observation that
+The exponents pertaining to the incipient infinite cluster are additionally connected by a hyperscaling law (a relation that includes the dimension $d$ of the system).
+This follows from the asymptotic relation $p'\sim\xi^{-\beta/\nu}$ and the observation that at $p=p_{c}$,

-where the right-hand side is the volume fraction occupied by the incipient cluster, the exponent $D$ being the fractal \textquotedblleft mass dimension\textquotedblright{} of that cluster.
-Thus $\beta=-\nu(D-d)$ at the percolation threshold.
+where the right-hand side is the volume fraction occupied by the incipient infinite cluster, the exponent $D$ being the fractal \textquotedblleft mass dimension\textquotedblright{} of that cluster.
+Thus

 The appearance of the critical exponent $d_{w}^{\text{\dag}}$ in both the two-component percolation problem and the conductor/insulator percolation problem points to a fundamental connection between the two systems.
-Very near the percolation threshold, the effective conductivity of the conductor/insulator system exhibits critical behavior according to the equation
+Very near the percolation threshold, the effective conductivity of the conductor/insulator system exhibits the asymptotic behavior